fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 <div class="content">

-Before starting a new part, let's recap some of the topics that proved difficult last year.
+Before starting a new part, let's recagit sp some of the topics that proved difficult last year.

 ### console.log